bxdoan/bxdoan/README.md

 <div align="center">

-> If you really want to be strong… Stop caring about what your surrounding thinks of you!
+> When you hit the point of no return, that’s the moment it truly becomes a journey.
+If you can still turn back, it’s not really a journey.

-> — Saitama —
+> — Hinata Miyake —

 </div>